-I have read and

-understood the terms of this Code of Conduct and I agree to uphology activities as a member of our Committee.
-I am aware that I mu any personal interests.
-I agree to review all relevant Registers regentries relating to me are accurate.
-I understand that, if I am foun Code of Conduct, action will be taken by the Committee which could st declare ularly to e d to have and mai ensure th breached nage at all d this
+I have read and understood the terms of this Code of Conduct and I agree to uphold its requirements in all my activities as a member of our Committee.
+I am aware that I must declare and manage any personal interests.
+I agree to review all relevant Registers regularly to ensure that all entries relating to me are accurate.
+I understand that, if I am found to have breached this Code of Conduct, action will be taken by the Committee which could result in my removal.

 Signed

 Date